 Eat wilder.
 Food closer to its original form.
-Food that are more bitter.
+Foods that are more bitter.
 Eat the skins (mostly) just like your parents taught you.
-Food that are deeper in color (like our purple carrots!)
+Foods that are deeper in color (like our purple carrots!)

-Here’s the “secret life” of vegetable part: your food continues to “live” after it’s harvested.
+Here’s the “secret life of vegetables” part: your food continues to “live” after it’s harvested.
 Your vegetables are “respiring” on your counter or in your refrigerator.
 Some even continue to grow.
-There’s definitely a scifi movie in this.
+There’s definitely a sci-fi movie in this.
 Some of your food changes even after it’s cooked.

 The top four things I’m going to use immediately.

 1. Best way to eat lettuce.
-Bring it in from store or field.
+Bring it in from the store or field.
 Wash.
 Dry.
-Cut or tear (doesn’t matter which) into bite size pieces.
+Cut or tear (doesn’t matter which) into bite-size pieces.
 Refrigerate.
-It will be more nutrient rich tomorrow than today.
+It will be more nutrient-rich tomorrow than today.